 THE CHALLENGE

-Without significant funding early in their journey, Lydian had nowhere to build their technology that met their technical requirements at a price they could afford.
+Early in their journey, Lydian needed a home to build their novel technology that met requirements at a price they could afford.

 THE SOLUTION